Differences Between Real Estate Agents, Realtors, and Brokers

-As you can see, real estate agents play a large role in the successful completion of a sale.
+As you can see, real estate agents play a large role in successfully completing a sale.
 One of the most significant complaints among consumers towards real estate agents is a lack of communication.
 Obviously, this kind of behavior is extremely unprofessional.
 Real Estate Agents and Realtors need to understand they are typically dealing with someone’s most significant financial asset.

-RE/MAX, the franchise I work for has a humerus video worth a look.
-For many consumers, this video will be spot on with what they have experienced in a real estate transaction.
+RE/MAX, the franchise I work for, has a humerus video worth a look.
+This video will be spot on with what they have experienced in a real estate transaction for many consumers.
 Agents should take special note not to be like the person portrayed in the video.

 What is a Realtor®?